 This valley is enveloped by luxuriant juniper forests, locally referred to as “Sanober,” encompassing the largest expanse of juniper forest (Juniperus excelsa) in Pakistan, covering approximately 110,000 hectares.
 This forest is believed to rank as the second-largest of its kind globally and is home to various juniper species, including Juniperus macropoda and Juniperus excelsa polycarpos.
 The native communities in this region primarily consist of the Kakar and Tareen tribes, which also include the Raisani subgroup.

-It was established as a District in July 1986, formerly part of Sibi District.
-The district with a population of 52,855 is divided into two tehsils Ziarat and Sanjawi, the latter being the most densely populated with a population of 32,456 while Tehsil has a population of 18,000.
-The district contains a total of ten union councils.
+Ziarat District was officially established in July 1986, formerly a part of the Sibi District.
+The district has a total population of 52,855 and is subdivided into two tehsils: Ziarat and Sanjawi.
+Among these, Sanjawi stands out as the more densely populated, housing approximately 32,456 residents, while Tehsil is home to around 18,000 individuals.
+The district further comprises a total of ten union councils.

 Demographics & Population of Ziarat Valley

 During the 2017 census, Ziarat District boasted a population of 160,095 individuals.
 Among these, 82,161 were men, and 77,912 were women.
 The district’s demographic makeup leaned predominantly rural, with 156,703 residents residing in rural areas, constituting 97.88% of the population.
 In contrast, the urban population numbered 3,392, representing 2.12% of the total population.